 Parker was the policeman assigned to President Lincoln that fateful evening, but where was he ?
 There are three suggestions.
 First is he was sitting in the viewing area watching the play.
 Second is he started at the theatre then found his way to the Star Saloon.
 Third and the one "I" find most possible, he went directly to the Star Saloon with the coachman and remained there until the assassination.
 He was not seen until the following morning when he brought in a female custody.
 He was brought up on charges and cleared.
 NO COPY of his trial have been found and he was released from service several years later.
 He was never known for being a good police officer either before the assassination or after.
 Which leads one to wonder why he would have been assigned to guard the President to begin with.

-The research I have conducted shows this to be a drawing of the inside of the STAR SALOON which is attached to the Ford Theatre.
+The research I have conducted shows this to be the only known reference of the inside of the STAR SALOON which is attached to the Ford Theatre.
 This is where Private John Parker is alleged to have been drinking a beer while president Lincoln was shot.
 I know of no other picture of the Star Saloon.

 Below is the Coachman who was with Private Parker at the Star Saloon when President Lincoln was assassinated.